 A review of literature on employers' attitudes toward workers with disabilities was completed.
-Factors that may impact employers' attitudes toward people with disabilities in the workforce are provided as well as a description of the methodologies used in the investigations.
-Although decades of employer attitudinal research have generally produced inconsistent findings due to variations in research design, results indicate that employers who have previous experience with workers with disabilities have favorable perceptions of these individuals in the workforce and a willingness to hire them.
+Factors that may affect employers' attitudes toward persons with disabilities in the workforce are provided, as well as a description of the methodologies used in the investigations.
+Although several key themes emerge, decades of employer attitudinal research has generally produced inconsistent findings due to variations in research design.